Make configuration

 • Language

-If your template requires more parameters, you will need to modify the template accordingly.
-The Make Export functionality is intended to provide you with a head start in working with templates, rather than serving as a migration tool.
-It therefore is required to do a manual validation of the exported template, and the parameters provided in the template.
+The Make Export functionality is intended to provide you with a head start in working with templates, rather than serving as a full migration tool.
+It is therefore required to perform a manual validation of the exported template and the parameters provided within it.

-By pressing the ‘Submit’- button an export request is added to the Make queue.
+By pressing the ‘Submit’ button, an export request is added to the Make queue.